Daddy-O (rapper)

-Glenn K. Bolton, (born February 20, 1961) widely known as Daddy-O, is an American rapper and record producer.
-He began his career by founding the hip-hop group Stetsasonic.
-He is known as an early advocate of sampling in music.
+Glenn Kareem Bolton (born February 20, 1961) widely known as Daddy-O, is an American rapper and record producer.
+He began his career as a founding member of hip-hop group Stetsasonic, and is known for his pioneering use of sampling.

 Career

 In 1981, Daddy-O began his career as the lead member of the band Stetsasonic, which included Prince Paul, in Brooklyn, New York.
 He produced and remixed songs for musical acts such as Mary J. Blige, Queen Latifah, Red Hot Chili Peppers, The B-52's, Jeffrey Osborne, Chante Moore, and Lil' Kim.

 From 1994 to 1998, he was a Senior Director for MCA Records.
 After leaving MCA, he worked for Motown Records and various other entertainment agencies, where he helped to produce and discover talent.
 Other acts with which he has been associated include Sonic Youth, Sublime, Barry White, They Might Be Giants, Camron, Pizzicato 5, and Third World.

 In 2015, Daddy-O joined the CloudSpray team as a management and marketing consultant.
 In 2016, Daddy-O and his partner Lion Lindwedel (founder of True School Entertainment) formed their co-owned label, Odad Truth Records.
 He released his solo albums on the OTR Label with digital distribution on Chuck D's distribution company SpitDigital.
 The first release was #EverybodyButKRS, followed in February 2016 with The Odad, the Gun, & the Children, El Dolor De Las Calles, No Tablecloths in 2018, From My Hood 2 U in 2019, and the most recent solo release of G.O.A.T.
 Antidote in 2020.